Kashif0540/Generative-AI-using-LangChain/README.md

 Instead of simply watching tutorials, I focus on understanding concepts, building projects, documenting knowledge, and applying what I learn in real-world scenarios.

-The objective is to create a public knowledge base that demonstrates both theoretical understanding and practical engineering skills.
+The objective is to create a public knowledge base that demonstrates both theoretical understanding and practical engineering skills

 ---